nmorel/amazon-chime-sdk-js/demos/serverless/README.md

 The demo will default to using the new AWS.ChimeSDKMediaPipelines namespace.
 Use `--use-chime-sdk-media-pipelines false` to opt out and use the AWS.Chime client.
 This flag is primarily intended for internal testing of the legacy AWS.Chime client.

-Furthermore, the demo will default to using the us-east-1 media pipelines control plane region.
+Furthermore, the demo will default to using the us-east-1 media pipelines control region.
 To override this behavior and use one of our [other available control plane regions/endpoints](https://docs.aws.amazon.com/chime-sdk/latest/dg/migrate-pipelines.html), use the flags:
 ```
---chime-sdk-media-pipelines-region <control plane region> --chime-sdk-media-pipelines-endpoint <service endpoint>
+--chime-sdk-media-pipelines-region <control region> --chime-sdk-media-pipelines-endpoint <service endpoint>
 ```

 Finally, [create the necessary service-linked role](https://docs.aws.amazon.com/chime-sdk/latest/dg/create-pipeline-role.html) so that the demo app can call Amazon Chime SDK meetings on your behalf.